apache/spark-website/README.md

 ## Rouge and Pygments

-We also use [Rouge](https://github.com/rouge-ruby/rouge) for syntax highlighting in documentation markdown pages.
+We also use [Rouge](https://github.com/rouge-ruby/rouge) for syntax highlighting in documentation Markdown pages.
 Its HTML output is compatible with CSS files designed for [Pygments](https://pygments.org/).

-To mark a block of code in your markdown to be syntax highlighted by `jekyll` during the compile phase, use the following syntax:
+To mark a block of code in your Markdown to be syntax highlighted by `jekyll` during the compile phase, use the following syntax:

     {% highlight scala %}
-    // Your scala code goes here, you can replace scala with many other
+    // Your Scala code goes here, you can replace Scala with many other
     // supported languages too.
     {% endhighlight %}